Postal Exam 473 / 473E

 New electronic exam 473E replaced five old pencil & paper tests … exams 460, 470, 473, 473C, and 710.
 Since this is such a new development, obsolete study guides remain a widespread problem.
 When looking for test prep tools, you must be very wary of guides that refer to these old exams.
 See Pathfinder’s Obsolete Postal Job & Exam Guides Consumer Alert for more advice on this subject.

 Exam 473E is taken in two separate sessions.

 Session 1 is a self-administered Personal Characteristics & Experience Inventory test.
 There are 150 questions to be answered in 90 minutes.
 This part of the exam is used to identify the most qualified applicants by comparing your answers to what they view as an ideal employee’s profile.
 They score to this part of the exam, but they will not release any information about the scoring formula.

 Session 2 is taken at a supervised testing site and consists of three parts as follows:

 Part A — Address Checking has 60 questions.
-Each question is a pair of items consisting of an address (street/P.O.
-Box, city, and state) and a ZIP code.
-You are given 11 minutes to compare the items and answer “A” if they are exactly alike, “B” if they are different and the difference is in the address, “C” if they are different and the difference is in the ZIP code, or “D” if they are different and the difference is in both the address and the ZIP code.
+Each question consists of two addresses with ZIP codes that are supposed to be exactly alike but may have differences.
+You are given 11 minutes to compare the addresses and answer “A” if they are exactly alike, “B” if there is a difference is in the address only, “C” if there is a difference in the ZIP code only, or “D” if there are differences in both the address and the ZIP code.
 The detailed comparisons and incredible speed demanded make this part of the exam extremely challenging.

 In Part B — Forms Completion, you are shown various Postal forms and asked how they should be completed.
 You are given 15 minutes to answer 30 questions.
 If you were an experienced Postal employee, this may be easier.
 But, since you’ve never seen any of these forms, it becomes a most challenging ordeal.
 One regularly heard complaint is that the ambiguous wording of the forms makes it even more difficult.
 (Did you really think that a federal agency’s bureaucratic forms would be easy to understand?)